TV Brasil: History

 TV Brasil originated from a decree which created Empresa Brasil de Comunicação, the network's maintainer, published on 24 December 2007 in the Diário Oficial da União, Brazil's official gazette.
 It was generated from the fusion of Empresa Brasileira de Comunicação - Radiobrás and Associação de Comunicação Educativa Roquette Pinto, responsible for the maintenance of the now defunct TVE Brasil - which was replaced by TV Brasil in several cities.
 The lack of equipment restricted TV Brasil's launching to only three cities (Rio de Janeiro, Brasília and São Luís).
 Its programming, however, is also available through its official website and cable and satellite television.

 In 2019, following the election of Jair Bolsonaro as president, TV NBR was shut down and merged into TV Brasil as TV Brasil 2.
-During the presidency, after initial threats to privatize the EBC, TV Brasil and other government-owned media outlets largely became a mouthpiece for Bolsonaro's government and its views.
+During the presidency, after initial threats to privatize the EBC, TV Brasil and other government-owned media outlets largely became propaganda organs for Bolsonaro's government.
 News programmes avoided giving airtime to political opponents, and programmes were faced with censorship to conform with the party line, especially within topics such as violence against women, Indigenous peoples, and LGBT rights.
 Live coverage of media appearances by Bolsonaro frequently interrupted TV Brasil's regularly scheduled programmes, with an estimated 193 hours of such coverage airing between August 2021 and July 2022.

 After the election of Luiz Inácio Lula da Silva to a second presidency in 2022, the incoming Secretary of Social Communication Paulo Pimenta stated that there were plans to return TV Brasil to a public service format with a focus on education and cultural programmes, and for government-related programmes to be split back out into a second broadcaster.
 Lula stated that he wanted TV Brasil to be comparable to other public service broadcasters such as the BBC, and target a younger audience.
 On 24 July 2023, the reorganization was completed with the launch of the new government media platform Canal Gov.

 Programming

-TV Brasil affiliated stations broadcast four hours a day of regional programing.
-It also broadcast Brazilian films and programs made by other public television channels.
-The programming of is divided into five daily streams: children, animation, audio-visual, citizenry and sports.
+TV Brasil affiliated stations broadcast four hours of regional programming each day.
+The network also airs Brazilian films and programmes produced by other public television channels.
+Its schedule has been organized into five daily programming streams: children, animation, audiovisual, citizenship and sports.

-Franklin Martins, Secretary of Social Communication, has commented that TV Brasil's programming is not yet fully prepared and may suffer from late changes.
-Martins also said he wished to use public opinion polls to determine the programming.
+Franklin Martins, then Secretary of Social Communication, stated that TV Brasil's programming was not yet fully defined and could still undergo late changes.
+He also said that he intended to use public opinion polls to help shape the network's programming.